When you’re looking for a cool place to hang out, LinkedIn Groups might not be the first thing to come to mind.

 Rock that description

-Just like with your group name, incorporating targeted keywords in your description can make it easier for the right people to find your group – so long as you remember to remember to sound a human!
+Just like with your group name, incorporating targeted keywords in your description can make it easier for the right people to find your group – so long as you remember to sound human!

 There are literally millions of groups on LinkedIn, so your description has a lot of responsibility.
 What makes it different?
 (Remember – being different from other groups can be more valuable than just trying to be better.)